 5. Set Up Google Ads Conversion Tracking

-In order to gather that data, it’s imperative to set up conversion tracking, particularly on your calls to action.
+In order to gather that data, it’s imperative to set up tracking wherever you can, particularly on your calls to action.
 Whether your CTA is a phone number, a form, purchasing a product, or subscribing to a newsletter, there is a way to set up tracking so you can identify where the lead came from.

-This data will not only show if your Google Ads are providing you with a positive ROI, but they can also help you determine if it’s time to start allocating more funds to your campaigns as a result of their success.
+This data will show you not only if your Google Ads are providing you with a positive ROI, but they can also help you determine if it’s time to start allocating more funds because of their success.

 To take it a step further, your Google Ads account can be linked to your Google Analytics account.
-Linking Google Ads to Google Analytics will not only allow you to measure conversion data at a deeper level, but to also see how Google Ads compares to other website traffic sources.
+Linking Google Ads to Google Analytics will not only allow you to measure conversion data at a deeper level but analyze the role Google Ads plays when compared to other traffic sources to your website.

 6. Optimize Your Google Ads Campaigns After Gathering Data

-Now that you’ve set up tracking and gathered your data, it’s time to determine what’s working and what adjustments you can make to your campaigns to improve your results.
+Now that you’ve set up tracking and gathered your data, it’s time to determine what’s working, what isn’t working, and what adjustments you can make to your campaigns in order to improve your results.

 There are endless improvements one can make to their website and Google Ads campaign to get the desired results.
 There really is no such thing as “done” when it comes to Google Ads, so make sure you have a dedicated agency or employee who is constantly making adjustments and analyzing the data.